abdulrazzak-dev/abdulrazzak-dev/README.md

-- 🌱 I’m currently learning Java DSA and Integrating AI to my workflow
+- 🌱 I’m currently learning Java  and Integrating AI to my workflow